Amollo1/NorthPeak-Retail-Profitability/docs/data_quality_assessment.md

 | Validity | Guaranteed by `CHECK` constraints on all business rules |

-**Honest caveat for the portfolio README:** because this is a synthetic, schema-constrained dataset, it is *cleaner than a real production dataset would ever be* — real retail data routinely has missing postal codes, inconsistent category casing, occasional negative quantities from returns, and duplicate customer records from imperfect deduplication.
+**Honest caveat for the portfolio README:** because this is a synthetic, schema-constrained dataset, it is *cleaner than a real production dataset would ever be*, real retail data routinely has missing postal codes, inconsistent category casing, occasional negative quantities from returns, and duplicate customer records from imperfect deduplication.
 This project's data quality section demonstrates the *methodology* (the five-dimension framework,